CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "time": "5 m",               // Preferred time to perform recipe, can specify in minutes, hours etc.
 "time": 5000,                // Legacy time to perform recipe (where 1000 ~= 10 turns ~= 10 seconds game time).
 "reversible": false,         // Can be disassembled.
+"uncraft_time": "30 s",      // Optional time to disassemble.
+Defaults to the time taken to assemble the item.
+Requires reversible be set to true.
 "autolearn": true,           // Automatically learned upon gaining required skills "autolearn" : [              // Automatically learned upon gaining listed skills
     [ "survival", 2 ],